quickemu-project/quickemu/docs/quickemu.1.md

 This configuration also includes the [VirtIO drivers for Windows](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/).

-**Windows 8.1** is also supported but doesn't feature any automated installation or driver optimisation.
+**Windows 8.1** is also supported but doesn’t feature any automated installation or driver optimisation.

 `quickget` can also download [Windows 10